wmedrano/wmedrano.dev/content/posts/emacs-config.md

 somewhat noisy for the filesystem so I disable it.
 The lack of backups is fine
 as:

--   File corruption is a very rare occurence.
+-   File corruption is a very rare occurrence.
 -   Important checkpoints are backed up with version control like git + GitHub.

 <!--listend-->